 Over the past two summers and a sabbatical semester in 2013, University of the Pacific (UOP) chemistry professor Balint Sztaray and his research group have been working with the CRF’s David Osborn on a project to improve the selectivity of the current multiplexed gas-phase chemical kinetics instrument.
 Specifically, the two researchers are focusing on developing a new instrument that combines Balint’s method of photoelectron-photoion coincidence spectroscopy with David’s multiplexed photoionization mass spectrometry (PIMS).

-Once again a VFP award recipient, Balint will be back at the CRF this summer, along with UOP Ph.D. student Kyle Covert, to work with David on bringing their concept closer to reality.
+As a returning VFP award recipient, Balint was back at the CRF this past summer, along with UOP Ph.D. student Kyle Covert, to work with David on bringing their concept closer to reality.
 Their work to date, which included a trip to Switzerland to run experiments on a unique endstation at the Swiss Light Source (SLS), was described in detail in a proof-of-concept paper published in the prestigious Journal of Physical Chemistry Letters.

-As discussed, PIMS—which applies tunable synchrotron light to enable isomer separation based on unique photoionization spectra—is a powerful method for time- and space-resolved chemical analysis of reactants, intermediates, and products.
+PIMS, which applies tunable synchrotron light to enable isomer separation based on unique photoionization spectra, is a powerful method for time- and space-resolved chemical analysis of reactants, intermediates, and products.
 However, when three or more isomers are present, identification by photoionization spectra alone can be challenging.

 Through experiments at SLS, the researchers showed that imaging photoelectron-photoion coincidence (iPEPICO) spectroscopy—which measures photoelectron spectra corresponding to each cation mass-to-charge (m/z) ratio—provides a more detailed spectral fingerprint than does photoionization spectroscopy.
 Figure 1 shows the additional information available from the iPEPICO approach.